 You have to show up for them daily, even if they’re not calling you, even if they’re not looking for you.
 If you’re there, that’s when they’re going to notice you and that’s when they’re going to garner the trust and then that’s when they’re good.
 Ultimately buy from you.

 Elley: Yeah, that’s so true.
 Because I mean, in all areas of business like consistency at the core of everything, that’s the key to creating a thriving business and brand, like you just said, is having the consistency to show up and allow people to get to know you to trust you.
-And all of those things, even in those beginning stages, when, like you said, you know, you might not have an audience and you might not know what they want just yet, but like you are your audience in the beginning, and even at that stage, would you say that it’s really important to be consistent in that early stage?
+And all of those things, even in those beginning stages, when, as you said, you know, you might not have an audience and you might not know what they want just yet, but like you are your audience in the beginning, and even at that stage, would you say that it’s really important to be consistent in that early stage?
 Or is this you know, more so later on?

 Elaine: it’s just as important at the beginning as if you start out consistent, and you build that into your discipline of posting every single day, like, I did not want to do it, okay, but I was like, I know I have to, and so that’s where that you know, and when you train yourself in that way, it actually becomes easier as you go on.

 Elley: Yeah, that’s so true.
 It’s like building a habit or like working a muscle at the gym, you know, the smaller you start You can build it up and build it up and you build that habit or you build that muscle.
 So very gently.
 Okay, so I know you said that you posted every single day for two years straight.
-So I’m curious to know, because I’m sure there’s some ladies are like, Oh my god, do I have to blog that much?
+So I’m curious to know because I’m sure there are some ladies like, Oh my god, do I have to blog that much?
 Well, what would you say to those ladies?
 Like, did they need to blog every day?
 Or can they do a little bit less than that?

 Elaine: Do as much as you’re comfortable with, but obviously stay consistent with it.
 If it’s once a week, I wouldn’t recommend less than twice a month.
 Yeah, just because, you know, with like, algorithms, I mean, everything works on algorithms, right?
 If you want your content and you found you need to pull up posting fresh content, that’s what Google that’s what Instagram, that’s what Facebook, that’s everything.
 Yeah.
 So and if you want your, you know, your content to be fresh to other people as well, you know, I mean, the posting date is right there.
 If they see your blog, and it’s like, oh, your last post or 2013.

 Elley: Minimum twice a month, if not weekly is absolutely ideal.
 Yes.
 Yeah.
 So yeah, that’s really great advice.
 Awesome.
 Okay, cool.
-So I want to switch up the terrain a little bit, because I know that you’ve had some pretty incredible achievements since you first started blogging by the sounds of it.
-And then of course, went full time in business now doing a lot of affiliate marketing the courses and helping other people to do those things.
-So I wonder if you could pick just a few special wins or achievements between back when you first started and now what would you say they are now it doesn’t matter how big or how small, but I just wanted to you could share a couple of your favorite achievements over the years.
+So I want to switch up the terrain a little bit because I know that you’ve had some pretty incredible achievements since you first started blogging by the sounds of it.
+And then, of course, went full time in business now doing a lot of affiliate marketing the courses and helping other people to do those things.
+So I wonder if you could pick just a few special wins or achievements between back when you first started and now what would you say they are now it doesn’t matter how big or how small, but I just wanted to you could share a couple of your favourite achievements over the years.

 Elaine: I would say the very first one and the one I still love is just having time freedom, having built something that I can be able to be like, Okay, let me like go to Bali for a month, you know, or let me like, you know, take off vacation because like literally as an entrepreneur, you can do that.
 If you have all your systems running in place, and like your business model can run on its own That is ultimately what, what I wanted.
 And that’s what I’ve got.
 And it’s incredible when you get there, of course, I like what I do.
 So I like working.
 So even sometimes when I’m on vacation, like last time, we went to Cancun met my husband and I and actually the wife, I was like, terrible there.
 So you know what, I’ll just take the week off.
 So I just did you know, so I feel like yeah, freedom is something that will come but you really have to grind for it and put those foundations in place in order to achieve it.
 Most people aren’t willing to do that two, three years of foundational work in order to get there and they want to get there already.
 And it’s like, No, you come on, you need to work.